oracle/docker-images/OracleDatabase/SingleInstance/samples/kubernetes/README.md

 You **must** change the image path to match your local image registry.

 The livenessProbe will restart a container if it is not ready within the timeout, development systems may
-    require more time and this should be adjusted accordingly
+    require more time and this should be adjusted accordingly.

 # Deployment